 Holes, frays, fringe, patches or rips in shorts, skirts, pants, or jeans

 Tights, Leggings, or Jeggings

-Short shorts, mini dresses or skirts,
+Short shorts, mini-dresses, or mini-skirts

 Skirts with high slit sides

-Visible underwear or undergarments.
+Visible underwear or undergarments

 Tight- fit dresses